Skip to content

-- Multiple murder; multiple murder-suicide: Multiple victims within a short period of time; at least one victim was disabled.
+- Multiple homicide; multiple homicide-suicide: Multiple victims within a short period of time; at least one victim was disabled.

 - No limitation on locations; however, searches were carried out in English.
 It is likely that non-English-speaking countries are underrepresented.

-- Not all perpetrators were convicted of a crime; some were charged but not convicted, others never charged.
+- Not all persons of interest were convicted of a crime; some were charged but not convicted, others never charged.
 Sentences for filicide convictions range from suspended sentence or community service to the death penalty.

 - Active cataloging of cases started in mid-2014; this page contains cases from 1980 to the present.